RonenNess/Iguina/readme.md

 ## Title

-`Title` entity is a derived class of `Paragraph`, but it uses different default stylesheets and its used for texts that are titles for sections or panels.
+`Title` entity is a derived class of `Paragraph`, but it uses different default stylesheets and used for texts that are titles for sections or panels.

+## Label

+`Label` entity is a derived class of `Paragraph`, but it uses different default stylesheets and used for smaller texts above input entities.

 ## Slider